Benji19967/unibe_applied_optimization/aopt-exercise2/readme.txt

 - Theta Sampling: Ensuring uniform sampling including endpoints (t=0 and t=1) across n_evals steps.
   - Solution: Calculated t as k / (n_evals - 1.0) for k = 0 to n_evals - 1.

-3. Project Member Contribution

-- Done by: Beñat Solaegui
+3. Done by: Beñat Solaegui